nbsdx/binja-ui-tweaks/README.md

 # binja-ui-tweaks
 UI Tweaks for Binary Ninja.
-Seems kinda stable, I just got it working, so there may be some things that I missed.

-Stability could be totally killed by any future updates to Binary Ninja, so take caution applying tweaks after an update.
+As of now, the tweaks seem to be rather stable on Ubuntu 16.06, other platforms are unknown.

 ## UI Wtih All Current Tweaks Applied